lh3/fermi-lite/README.md

 Fermi-lite is a standalone C *library* for assembling Illumina short reads in regions from 100bp to 10 million bp in size.
-Unlike mainstream *de novo* assemblers which try to achieve good contiguity, fermi-lite aims to retain heterozygous events.
+Unlike mainstream *de novo* assemblers which try to achieve good contiguity, fermi-lite aims to retain heterozygous events at length.
 It can be used as a local reassembler for variant calling.

 Fermi-lite integrates the C source code of [bfc][bfc] for error correction, [ropebwt2][rb2] for FM-index construction and [fermi2][fm2] for overlap-based assembly.
-It is largely an in-memory light-weight version of [fermikit][fk] without generating any intermediate files on disk, and inherits the performance and relatively small memory footprint of all these separate projects.
+It is largely an in-memory light-weight version of [fermikit][fk] without generating any intermediate files on disk, and inherits performance and relatively small memory footprint of these separate projects.

 ## Usage